 Under the laws establishing initial federal standards, DOE is required to periodically review each standard and revise them if necessary in order to keep standards current with technical and economic developments.
 For most products, standards are reviewed every five years in a formal process that includes advanced notice of proposed rulemaking (ANOPR) that discusses the options to be analyzed and the proposed analysis process, notice of proposed rulemaking (NOPR) that discusses the results of the analyses and includes a draft standard level, and final rule that discusses the new standard and the rationale for this standard.
 For most products the new standard goes into effect three years after the publication of the final.
 DOE currently has pending rulemakings to develop new standards for all of the products covered by NAECA.
 The current status of these rulemakings is summarized in Table 3.
-Rulemakings have yet to begin for any of the products covered by EPAct.
-In general, the rulemaking process is proceeding very slowly-all of the rulemakings are behind schedule, some by as much as five years.
+Rulemaking process is proceeding very slowly-all of the rulemakings are behind schedule, some by as much as five years.